 One way my history-loving child and I love to approach science is through learning about the amazing people who have taught the world so much.
 In honor of Women’s History Month, I thought we’d take a look at some amazing women in STEM.

-Biographies about Women in STEM
+Biographies about Women in STEM (Annotated List)

 One thing many biographies about women in STEM share is the story of girls being slowed down in their question to learn about science, technology, engineering, and mathematics.
 Most of them have to reach beyond their limits, thus showing an inner strength to be themselves.
 Here are some great biographies that we’ve read recently that have fascinated us.

 Of Numbers and Stars: The Story of Hypatia by D. Anne Love.
 Not many girls received an education in fifth-century Alexandria Egypt, but Hypatia’s father insisted that she learn.
 By the end of her life, Hypatia was an expert in science and mathematics and used her training in oration to teach others what she had learned.
 The endnotes share what we know versus what we still don’t know about Hypatia.

 Joan Procter, Dragon Doctor: The Woman Who Loved Reptiles by Patricia Valdez.
 From the first rhyming page to the last, Joan Procter, Dragon Doctor illustrates a fascinating portrait of a woman who loves lizards and crocodiles as well as other reptiles!
 It’s a fun book to read, as well as an inspiring story about a determined woman that loves the science of reptiles.

 What Miss Mitchell Saw by Hayley Barrett.
 As a child, Maria Mitchell often joined her father to look at the stars each night.
 Her interest in the sky didn’t change as she got older, and she became America’s first female astronomer.
 She was the first to discover a comet, which led her to tour Europe with lectures about the stars.
 Eventually, American universities let her teach courses as well.